 Leading Off: Twins and Indians in Al Central battle

+Chicago White Sox starting pitcher Jose Quintana delivers in the first inning of a baseball game against the Cleveland Indians, Sunday, June 11, 2017, in Cleveland.
 Minnesota , atop the AL Central for the past five weeks, starts a four-game series against defending AL champion Cleveland , which trails by two games.
-"We'd all be lying if we said we haven't been scoreboard watching since we got off to a 4-0 start," said Twins catcher Chris Gimenez, who played for the Indians last season.

 Add your comments below